cowprotocol/docs/docs/cow-protocol/reference/core/definitions.md

 **Discrete Order**: A single order submitted to the CoW Protocol API (ie. `GPv2Order.Data`)

+**EBBO**: Ethereum Best Bid and Offer.
+The highest bid price and lowest ask (offered) price for a token, sourced from among well known DEXs (Uniswap, Sushiswap, Balancer) as defined by the rules of the solver competition.

-**Gas-less**: An expression that does not require a user make a transaction on the blockchain, and therefore does not require the user to pay gas.
+**Gas-less**: An expression that does not require a user make a transaction on the blockchain, and therefore does not require the user to pay gas in the native token.

 **Intent**: A user's desire to swap `sellAmount` of `sellToken` for `buyAmount` of `buyToken`.
 This is non-prescriptive, and allows for the execution path to be determined by the CoW Protocol.
 Also known as a discrete order.